Giuseppe Mazzotta

 Giuseppe Mazzotta (born January 1, 1942) is an American historian of Italy, currently the Sterling Professor in the Humanities for Italian at Yale University, and also a published author.
-Mazzotta served as president of the Dante Society of America from 2003-2009.
+Mazzotta served as president of the Dante Society of America from 2003 to 2009.

 Early life and education

 He was born at Curinga, Italy on January 1, 1942.
 He received a B.A. from University of Toronto in 1965, a M.A. from University of Toronto in 1966 and a PH.D. from Cornell University in 1969.

 Career

-Originally from Italy, he has served at the Yale University since 1986 and also served as the Emilio Goggio Visiting Professor at University of Toronto in 2014.
+Originally from Italy, he has served at the Yale University since 1986 and also served as the Emilio Goggio Visiting Professor at the University of Toronto in 2014.